willow-ahrens/Swizzles.jl/README.md

 [![pipeline status](https://gitlab.com/peterahrens/Swizzles.jl/badges/master/pipeline.svg)](https://gitlab.com/peterahrens/Swizzles.jl/commits/master)
 [![coverage report](https://gitlab.com/peterahrens/Swizzles.jl/badges/master/coverage.svg)](https://gitlab.com/peterahrens/Swizzles.jl/commits/master)

 Swizzles are Julia operators that allow the user to fuse reduction and transposition operations into broadcast expressions.
 Swizzles are lazily evaluated, creating a language of Julia objects to represent tensor contractions and related operations.
+Swizzles were created as a good-faith attempt to implement tensor algebra using the abstractions and programming patterns of Base Julia (Broadcast in particular).
+We hope that the results of our exploration may help inform future implementation decisions and redesigns of the Julia Standard Library.
+This project is no longer actively developed; Peter is partitioning graphs now.
+Swizzles.jl has been tested on Julia 1.5.

 ## What Is?